2KAbhishek/co-author.nvim/README.md

 ## Using co-author.nvim

-The default keybinding is `leader<gA>`, hit this whenever you are editing a commit message and select the co-author.
+co-author adds a new command `:GitCoAuthors`.
-You can add your custom bindings for the command `:GitCoAuthors` to achieve the same results.
+You can add your custom bindings for the command `:GitCoAuthors`, the recommended keybinding is `<leader>gA`.

+> NOTE: By default there are no configured keybindings.

+check `:help co-author` for more details.

 ## How it was built